Spectroelectrochemistry: Bridging Electrochemical Insights with Optical Spectroscopy

 Where:

-To effectively capture concentration changes near the electrode, the optical path length ( ) should match the diffusion layer thickness (~200-400 µm).
-This ensures a minimal interference from the bulk solution.
+To effectively capture concentration changes near the electrode, the optical path length (\( x \)) should match the diffusion layer thickness (~200–400 µm).
+This ensures minimal interference from the bulk solution.
+Since in this simulation we are working in transmission mode, the effective optical path becomes twice the length \( x \).
+Thus, the average concentration along the optical path can be estimated numerically using:

 The animation below shows how gradually reducing the optical path from 700 µm to 50 µm improves the ability to track the redox process while also influencing the absorption measurement.